-You can leave your skis/boots/snowboard behind (no helmets, poles or other items please) so you won't have to carry them up next time, but please make sure that you write your name clearly on them.
+Members can leave their skis/boots/snowboard behind (no helmets, poles or other items please) so you won't have to carry them up next time, but please make sure that you write your name clearly on them.
 Space is limited in the hut and every now and again we have a clear out of unused and unlabelled equipment.
 The toilet, AKA The Powder Room, is located at the back of the engine hut at the bottom of the tow.

 Skiing on Raise

-There is one permanent fixed button tow on Raise and for 21-22 we have introduced a rope tow below that which will run when snow allows.
-Make sure you get a briefing on how to use them!
+There is one permanent fixed button tow on Raise and in 21-22 we introduced a rope tow below that which will run when snow allows.
+Make sure you get a safety briefing on how to use it!
 The ground under the main tow has a camber to the left for the first few pylons.
 This can make it quite challenging for snowboarders, particularly if you are regular, where you will have to ride on your toe edge to keep yourself under the tow line.
 If you do find yourself veering off to the left and you can't stay under the tow line LET GO OF THE TOW!
 If you pull too hard to the left you risk derailling the tow at one of the pylons, which can take some time to fix.